Indigenous peoples in Yukon: Inuvialuit

 Although the Inuvialuit no longer reside in Yukon they did traditionally.
-Inuit and their ancestors lived on Herschel Island and the coast of the Arctic Ocean.
+The Inuit and their ancestors lived on Herschel Island and the coast of the Arctic Ocean.
 In 1984 they signed the Inuvialuit Final Agreement with the Government of Canada and this led to the creation of two parks.

 Herschel Island, in the Beaufort Sea, was originally occupied by the Thule people, ancestors of the Inuvialuit, it is part of the Inuvialuit Settlement Region and home to Qikiqtaruk Territorial Park.

 Ivvavik National Park, also an important area to First Nations, was created as part of the Inuvialuit Final Agreement.
 The park was established in response to oil exploration in the Beaufort and the proposed Mackenzie Valley Pipeline.